jaraco/jaraco.packaging/README.rst

     extensions=['jaraco.packaging.sphinx']

 The extension by default builds the project in an isolated environment in order to extract the metadata.
+For offline builds, set ``BUILD_ENVIRONMENT=current`` and ensure the build dependencies are met in the current environment.

-To build the documentation offline, provide an already built wheel by setting the environment variable ``JARACO_PACKAGING_SPHINX_WHEEL`` to the path of the existing wheel.
+Deprecated: To build the documentation offline, provide an already built wheel by setting the environment variable ``JARACO_PACKAGING_SPHINX_WHEEL`` to the path of an existing wheel.

 make-tree
 =========